 When a referral is received from the Minister of Health and Long-Term Care, HPRAC determines relevant public interest concerns and questions.
 HPRAC attempts to understand all perspectives on an issue including those of key health care practitioners, other affected health care professionals, clients and patients, advocates and regulators.
 Each issue proceeds through a multi-stage process where information and responses are requested from and shared with stakeholders.
-HPRAC will conduct literature, jurisdictional and jurisprudence reviews, and engage in key informant interviews.
+HPRAC will conduct research reviews, and engage in key informant interviews.
 Its analysis of the issues will lead to a determination of additional information required, and the appropriate process to be used.

 HPRAC invited the College of Chiropodists of Ontario (the Applicant) to complete an application for a scope of practice review and respond to additional questions relating to the regulation of chiropody and podiatry in Ontario.
 HPRAC provided the Applicant with an information package consisting of:

 In response, the Applicant provided this submission seeking changes to the regulation of chiropody and podiatry in Ontario.